wavesplatform/docs.wavesplatform/docs/en/building-apps/how-to/basic/trading.md

 > :warning: Asset IDs differ on Mainnet and Testnet.

-WAVES doesn't have asset ID, use 'WAVES' instead.
+WAVES, the core token of Waves blockchain, doesn't have an asset ID, use 'WAVES' instead.

-#### Step 3.
-Fill in Orders Fields, Sign Order and Send to Matcher
+#### Set Orders Fields, Sign Order and Send to Matcher

-Use `waves-transactions` library.
+Use functions of `waves-transactions` library:

+* `order` function creates and signs an order.
 Order proof is derived from seed.
-Matcher fee is calculated automatically.
+By default, Matcher fee is calculated automatically.
+* `submitOrder` sends signed order to Matcher.

-See method descriptions in [documentation](https://wavesplatform.github.io/waves-transactions/index.html).
+See function descriptions in [waves-transactions documentation](https://wavesplatform.github.io/waves-transactions/index.html) on Github.

 ```javascript
 import { order, submitOrder } from "@waves/waves-transactions";